Lizzl/yield.vote-analysis/README.md

 *How did users interact with the platform?
 *How did voters apply the Harberger Tax?
-*What is a successful depositing strategy ?
+*What is a successful depositing strategy?
 *How did the new mechanism improve allocation efficiency?

 ### Description of the Data